KT Tape: Inner Knee

 The primary cause of Pes Bursitis is overly tight hamstrings that put extra pressure on the surrounding bursae.
 Tight quads (especially in females), a blunt force to the inside of the knee, or over-pronation while running could also be causes.
 A rapid increase of activity without a proper stretching regimen is likely going to cause issues with the Pes Anserine area in the form of inflammation of the bursae or minor tearing of the tendons.
 This condition is also often found concurrently in patients who are experiencing Osgood-Schlatter syndrome, arthritis, or tears in the medial meniscus.

 Pes Bursitis will at its worst be mild to moderate pain at the inside and lower-front portion of the knee.
 Pain beyond this point could be a sign of stress fractures or more serious issues involving ligaments.
 When pain becomes more than a simple annoying pain, the individual should seek alternatives means for cardiovascular training and focus on a stretching regimen for the hamstrings and quadriceps.

-KT Tape will help to relieve pressure off of the inflamed bursae and increase circulation to the area.
-Both results will drastically reduce pain and reduce the time to heal.
+KT Tape can help reduce pain and inflammation for many common injuries*.
+Both results will drastically reduce pain and reduce the time to heal*.
 As mentioned, a complete stretching regimen for the hamstrings and quads should be put in place as well.
 NSAIDs, ice after activity, and alternative means for cardiovascular fitness such as swimming should also be implemented.
 After symptoms are gone, focus on strength training of the lower body and continued flexibility.